 Check their events.
 It is the main reason why you are not working from home, to socialize with others and get sucked into a community of like-minded people.

 Get social if you want.
 Coworking office people are open-minded and ready to have a conversation with you anytime.
 Except when they are wearing a headphone.

 Be flexible.
 If you don’t like the atmosphere, switch to another coworking office.
-Be ready to move anytime so don’t commit yourself to a multiple monthly pass anywhere.
+Be ready to move anytime so don’t commit yourself to multiple monthly passes anywhere.

 Working at a coworking office can be challenging but also can be very rewarding.
 You can still keep the social elements of an office and get to know new people all day long.
-But make sure you can still get things done too.
+However, make sure you can even get things done too.